CMS Certification Process: A Guide for Healthcare Facilities

 How to Get Certified

-Certification is granted when a State Survey Agency officially says that a healthcare facility is compliant with federal regulation standards.
-To do this, they must meet the standards to be considered a provider or supplier in accordance with the Social Security Act.
-Qualifying institutions receive a CMS Certification Number (CCN).
-This number verifies that a provider is Medicare certified and the services for which it is certified.
+Certification is granted when a State Survey Agency confirms that a healthcare facility meets the standards to be considered a provider or supplier in accordance with the Social Security Act.
+Qualifying institutions receive a CMS Certification Number (CCN), which verifies that a provider is Medicare certified (detailing the services for which it is certified).

 The CMS credentialing requirements are confirmed throughout the certification process.
 Read about the steps for the process below.